Peakbagging Page for Brian Brigham

 40 - Manneto Hills

-Winter (2016), mediocre hike with not much to reco77mmend (don't know how this makes the selection for a "best" day hike book review).
+Winter (2016), mediocre hike with not much to recommend with no views, no points of interest, and no wilderness feel (don't know how this makes the selection for a "best" day hike book review).

 42 – Upland Farm Sanctuary to Cold Spring Harbor State Park

 Spring (2016), mediocre hike with views of the sound that traversed several hills which mostly followed the Long Island Greenbelt trail.
 Took side trail to Upland Farm Sanctuary (which in my opinion lacks any points of interest – as all the cool areas are private property owned by Cold Spring Harbor) and returned.
 Lacks wilderness feel and the amount of people (in the triple digits) we saw was staggering.
 The highlight of the trip was a non-hiking side trip to the Cold Spring Harbor Aquarium.

 Take a Hike New York City: 80 Hikes within 2 hours of Man…, Skip Card, Avalon Books, 33/80 <41%>

 Fall (2015), great hike up to a fire tower with good views of both Sterling and Greenwood lakes.
 At the time of our visit the fire tower was officially closed but we still made it up to the platform.
 The facilities around Sterling Lake are top notch with multiple old iron work buildings close by which my son enjoyed.